c2lang/c2compiler/docs/docs/language/user_types.md

 (eg. State.Begin, not Begin).
 This allows the names to be much shorter (not STATE_BEGIN, but just Begin).

+When the enum-constant values start at 0 and dont have any gaps, the enum type is called a __regular enum__.

 ### Enum init
 When *initializing* an enum variable, the enum prefix can be left out:
 ```c